-Q139: I think I have been the victim of a homophobic / transphobic incident, what can the police do?
+Q139: I think I have been a victim of a hate crime / hate incident, what can I and the police do?

-Example: A person is beaten up and whilst being attacked the offender makes offensive comments about the victim's believed sexual orientation /transgender identity.
+For example, a person is beaten up and whilst being attacked the offender makes offensive comments about the person's believed race or ethnicity / sexual orientation / religion or belief / disability or transgender identity.

-For more information please see the websites in related information.
-There is a link to the 'Help for Victims' website and a Youtube video guide to the website.
+For more information please see the websites in the related information section.
+There is also a link to the 'Help for Victims' website and a YouTube video guide to the website.